bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 There are two degrees of logging that you'll be interested in with docker.

 The first is your services logs - these are often at the debug level, and help you determine at fine detail what your services are doing or how/why they failed.
 They are typically too large to store long term; in traditional VM systems they are stored on the VM itself, and rotated regularly.
-With docker, these logs can be treated in a similar fashion, expected they should be stored in a volume created by the container running them (or to make all instances of a service log in one place, use a shared volume from a volume container).
+With docker, these logs can be treated in a similar fashion, except they should be stored in a volume created by the container running them (or to make all instances of a service log in one place, use a shared volume from a volume container).
 The logs will remain available even if the container dies, and can be rotated as normal.

 The second type of log are your event logs.
 These are higher level logs that typically are kept for much longer.
 For large systems, you'll want to store these somewhere like logstash to be easily shared and queried, since events are usually independent of the underlying scaling mechanism.
 These logstash servers can themselves be containers on your docker network, storing their data in volumes provided by a logstash Volume Container.

 Either type of log may require a system like syslog running on your container.
-This is a common example of a reasonable exception to the 1 process per container rule.
+This is a common example of a reasonable exception to the one process per container rule.

 ## Monitoring

 While after the fact observation is done with event logs, real time monitoring is not a simple ordeal.
-In part 2, I'll show a couple ways it can be used, typically in combination with your Service Discovery or Container Orchestration/Scheduling infrastructure.
+In Part 2, I'll show a couple ways it can be used, typically in combination with your Service Discovery or Container Orchestration/Scheduling infrastructure.

 For manual inspections, the docker daemon provides several command line utilities to peer into containers.
 For automated solutions, you'll typically have another sub process on your containers that monitors it (a consul agent, mesos daemon, nagios daemon, sensu agent, and so on).
-This is the second common exception to the 1 process per container rule.
+This is the second common exception to the one process per container rule.

-There are also several commercial solutions built specifically for docker, easily found by searching for 'Docker Monitoring'.
+There are also several commercial solutions built specifically for docker, easily found by searching for "Docker Monitoring".
 However, I recommend integrating your monitoring into one of your other pieces of infrastructure, to reduce boilerplate and maintenance.
 Using a technology that helps you scale to do your monitoring will help ensure your monitoring is also scalable.